kostadinoff/phd/notes.md

 - раздели с препоръки

 - Sub-optimal treatment outcomes are common for rare cancers due to a lack of medical expertise in the management of rare cancers, poor referral rates from general practitioners and pathologic misdiagnosis.
 Outcomes for a diverse range of rare cancers could be improved through the establishment of reference networks or centres of expertise.
-However, few reference networks or centres of expertise exist across the EU and funding is not available to cover the increased costs associated with the organisation of these networks
+However, few reference networks or centres of expertise exist across the EU and funding is not available to cover the increased costs associated with the organisation of these networks #T #I

-- Overall health and social costs can be far higher for patients with rare cancers because effective treatments are not always reimbursed, referrals for second opinions within the public health system are not commonplace and many patients must travel long distances to access appropriate care;
+- Overall health and social costs can be far higher for patients with rare cancers because effective treatments are not always reimbursed, referrals for second opinions within the public health system are not commonplace and many patients must travel long distances to access appropriate care; #T

-- Since the EU Orphan Drug Regulation4 entered into force, 20 of the 46 medical products that have been designated as orphan drugs have received marketing authorisation for a rare cancer indication5.
-However, despite the adoption of the EU Orphan Drugs Regulation, there are still a significant number of hurdles that discourage the development of new medicines to treat rare cancers
+- Since the EU Orphan Drug Regulation entered into force, 20 of the 46 medical products that have been designated as orphan drugs have received marketing authorisation for a rare cancer indication.
+However, despite the adoption of the EU Orphan Drugs Regulation, there are still a significant number of hurdles that discourage the development of new medicines to treat rare cancers #T

-- Call upon regulatory bodies to properly value the use of non-frequentist (Bayesian10) statistical approaches and/or study designs where well-powered randomised clinical trials are not feasible due to the low incidence of the cancer entity.
+- Call upon regulatory bodies to properly value the use of non-frequentist (Bayesian) statistical approaches and/or study designs where well-powered randomised clinical trials are not feasible due to the low incidence of the cancer entity. #EPI

-- Call upon Health Technology Assessment (HTA) agencies to include patients and their representatives as equal stakeholders in the assessment of treatments for rare cancers in order to ensure that HTA procedures are transparent, timely, and include in their cost-effectiveness model the wider social costs and benefits.
+- Call upon Health Technology Assessment (HTA) agencies to include patients and their representatives as equal stakeholders in the assessment of treatments for rare cancers in order to ensure that HTA procedures are transparent, timely, and include in their cost-effectiveness model the wider social costs and benefits. #T #I

-- Call for HTA and pricing and reimbursement bodies to include specialist input from expert oncologists in rare cancers when making decisions about medicines for use in the treatment of rare cancers.
+- Call for HTA and pricing and reimbursement bodies to include specialist input from expert oncologists in rare cancers when making decisions about medicines for use in the treatment of rare cancers. #T

 # @Marty2008